Florida Holocaust Museum in St. Petersburg

 Worldwide, scores of museums, monuments, and various memories have been established to commemorate the Holocaust – its victims, its roots and its human costs.

 One of three largest in the United States is the Florida Holocaust Museum in St. Petersburg, founded in 1989.
 The 27,000-square-foot museum commemorates the Holocaust’s Jewish victims and those of other genocides such as the Armenians and the Rwandans.
-It also is featuring an exhibit about the Civil Rights movement, one of several it has presented through the years.

 “This is a place of hope.
 It’s not simply a memorial.
 It is a living museum,” said Elizabeth Gelman, the museum’s executive director.